-The Maryborough Regional Arts Council Inc. presents and promotes live performing arts, visual arts and arts education for the local Maryborough community.
-Working closely with the Fraser Coast Regional Council, the Maryborough Art Society and the Brolga Theatre, the Maryborough Regional Arts Council (MRAC) is a volunteer based, not-for-profit organisation that exists to further the enjoyment of the arts for our members and the wider community.
+The Maryborough Regional Arts Council Inc. or MRAC for short, presents and promotes live performing arts, visual arts and arts education for the local Maryborough community.
+Working closely with the Fraser Coast Regional Council, the Maryborough Art Society and the Brolga Theatre, MRAC is a volunteer based, not-for-profit organisation that exists to further the enjoyment of the arts for our members and the wider community.

 Each month we host foreign and Art House films at the Brolga, showcasing a varied range of acclaimed films from around the world which would not otherwise be available to the local community.

 The MRAC regularly brings exceptional musicians to Maryborough for concert performances including Jazz By The River in the relaxed atmosphere by the Mary River.
 As an added bonus, members receive discounted ticket pricing to all our events.

 Our group of volunteers meet at 6:00 PM on the second Monday of the month, from February through to November at the Maryborough Art Gallery on Kent Street.
 New faces are always welcome so please feel free to pop in and say hello.

 MRAC EventsOur upcoming arts experiences.